The Fuel vs. Fast Decision: When to Eat and When to Skip

 Long runs are where you practice your fueling strategy for race day.
 Skipping fuel here means you show up on race morning with an untested plan.
 We covered why that matters here: The 20-Minute Pulse.

 Hard sessions demand carbs.
 Your body can't hit the intensities you're asking for on an empty tank.
-You'll either cut the workout short or finish it slower than you should have — neither of which makes you fitter.
+You'll either cut the workout short or finish it slower than you should have.
+Neither of which makes you fitter.
+For the full breakdown of how the engine sets your carb target by duration and intensity, see How Many Carbs Per Hour.

 Skipping fuel here doesn't make you tougher.
 It just makes the session worse.